alexandregama/blog/content/java/cdi-series/cdi-in-java-series-part-1-creating-a-factory-using-produces-annotation.md

 ### #2: Creating a Specialized Class for Logger

 Logging is something important for us.
-To have a good cohesion, let's create a class that is responsible for logging messages.
+To have good cohesion, let's create a class that is responsible for logging messages.

 This class will be called **SpecialLogger**, as you can see below: